-- Meet the core curriculum requirements; and for a bachelor degree, as well as the 60 minimum hours for an associate degree.
+- 1. Meet the core curriculum requirements; and - for a bachelor degree.
 These courses are described below. - 2.
 Meet the requirements for the major in mechanical engineering.

 Bachelor of Science in Nursing Degree

 To receive a Bachelor of Science in Nursing degree from OC, you must complete the following: